braceal/ot2util/docs/source/pages/usage/yaml.rst

 Running a Simulation Algorithm
 ******************************

-Fields
-^^^^^^^
-    - :code:`remote_dir: Optional[Path]` a pathlike object pointing to place to stage experiments on remote OT2 pointing
-    - :code:`host: Optional[str]` remote host i.e. :code:`[user@]host`
-    - :code:`port: int` port to connect via ssh.
-Defaults to 22
-    - :code:`key_filename: Optional[Path]` path to private key for OT2
-    - :code:`opentrons_path: Optional[Path]` path to opentrons_simulate/opentrons_execute programs (point to bin folder they exist in)
-    - :code:`tar_transfer: bool` whether to tar files before transferring from remote to local.
-Slow operation, avoid if possible
-    - :code:`output_dir: Path` directory to write experimental results to
-    - :code:`protocol: Path` path to protocol script to run protocol
-    - :code:`run_simulation: bool` whether or not to run a simulation of protocol or execute on OT2

-These values are the values that should be present in any algorithm.
-You can run an simulation remotely on the OT2 pi, and if you do these fields will be required, but if you just want to run a simulation on your local computer, do not include :code:`remote_dir, host, port, key_filename, tar_transfer`. fields in your YAML.
-Below is an example of a grid search algorithm yaml file.
+Things needed:
+    * An output directory (part of :py:class:`Experiment<ot2util.config.ExperimentConfig>`)
+    * A protocol file and accompanying configuration to run (part of :py:class:`Experiment<ot2util.config.ExperimentConfig>`)
+    * Flag to run the sumulation :code:`run_simulation: True` (part of :py:class:`Experiment<ot2util.config.ExperimentConfig>`)

+These values should be present in any simulation you run.
+Adding information from other classes could result in exceptions.
+An example of a local grid search simulation is shown below.

 .. literalinclude:: ../../../../examples/basic_protocol/grid_search_local.yaml
     :linenos: